 You might think that this is an unnecessary step—but trust us, your hair will thank you for it.
 The whole process of lightening your hair color is massively stressful for your locks, so lavishing it with lots of TLC is needed.
 Even if you’re a natural blonde, purple shampoo tends to dry out your hair, too.

 The best leave-in treatments will tame frizzy hair and make your hair soft and shiny.
-Needless to say, glossy and healthy-looking hair will always trump dull and lifeless locks.
+Glossy and healthy-looking hair will always trump dull and lifeless locks.

 Step 6: Apply a heat protectant before using hot tools.

-If you didn’t already know, heat is a major contributor to fading and discoloration.
-The more you subject your hair to heat, the more likely it will develop brassy or orange tones.
+If you didn’t already know, heat is a significant contributor to fading and discoloration.
+The more heat you use on your hair, the more likely it will develop brassy or orange tones.